graybriggs/COMP317-liv-SIMPLE-interpreter/README.md

 # Code Generation

-The code generated from this compiler is very conservative x86-64
+The compiler first generates a intermediate representation then performs lowering on that IR.
+The assembly code generated from this compiler is very conservative x86-64.

 # Optimized Code Generation

-The compiler attepmts the following code optimizations:
+The compiler attempts the following code optimizations:

 The following optimzations occur in the high level intermediate representation